Treatment of Raynaud phenomenon and ischemic ulcers associated to systemic sclerosis with hyperbaric oxygen. | Canada Hyperbarics Skip to main content

 What They Found

-All 4 patients with Raynaud's phenomenon associated with systemic sclerosis, including 3 with ischemic ulcers, were successfully treated with hyperbaric oxygen.
+All 4 patients with Raynaud's phenomenon associated with systemic sclerosis, including 3 with ischaemic ulcers, were successfully treated with hyperbaric oxygen.
 This therapy demonstrated usefulness in treating chronic wounds due to its anti-inflammatory, antimicrobial, and angiogenic effects.

 Canadian Relevance